hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMAddEventDialog.class/README.md

-This dialog is used to add a new event to a calendar.
+CALAddEventDialog is a CALEventDialog window for adding a new event.